 A2.
 Rift valley Lakes

-When the land between the two faults on the Earth’s surface sinks and the water collects in the trough over time, rift valley lakes are formed.
+When the land between two faults on the Earth’s surface sinks and water collects in the trough over time, rift valley lakes are formed.
 Examples include the lakes in the East African Rift Valley like Lake Tanganyika and Lake Mweru.

 B. Lakes formed by deposition